Francesca-Bonato/Francesca-Bonato/README.md

 - ⚡ Fun fact: ...
 -->

 Welcome to my GitHub!
-I'm Francesca, a PhD in Chemistry & Applied Sciences who's transitioning into Software and Web Development.
-Through self-study and enrolling in a 6-month coding Bootcamp at Develhope Academy, I am building a solid foundation in both frontend and backend technologies and languages.
+I'm Francesca, a PhD in Chemistry & Applied Sciences who has transitioned into Software and Web Development.
+Through self-study and completing a 6-month coding Bootcamp at Develhope Academy, I built a strong foundation in both frontend and backend technologies.
+Currently, I work as a Frontend Developer specializing in React and TypeScript, with a particular focus on microfrontend architecture.

 I thrive on solving problems.